ckuelker/quick-guide-en-us/DevOps/Monitoring/mrtg.md

 Options[localhost-free]: integer, gauge, nopercent, growright, unknaszero, noo
 ~~~

-The value for __MaxBytes__ can be queried with [SNMP]: (A working configuration
+The value for __MaxBytes__ can be queried with [SNMP]: (This assumes a working
-for `snmpd` is assumed here - if this does not give a value, either the `snmpd`
+configuration for `snmpd` - if this does not give a value, either the `snmpd`
-configuration need set up correctly or it is a different hardware)
+configuration needs to be set up correctly, or you are using different
+hardware).

 ```bash
 snmpget -v 2c localhost -c public .1.3.6.1.4.1.2021.4.5.0 iso.3.6.1.4.1.2021.4.5.0 = INTEGER: 3918772
 ```

-Then the configuration needs to be activated
+The configuration must then be activated

 ```bash
 LANG=C indexmaker /etc/mrtg.cfg > /var/www/mrtg/index.html
 ```

-Then the configuration needs to be executed twice, as first run throws errors
+Then the configuration must be run twice, because the first run will fail due
-due to an empty database.
+to an empty database.

 ```bash
 LANG=C /usr/bin/mrtg  /etc/mrtg.cfg